typhlosion147/old-github-io-site/music.md

 permalink: /music/
 ---

-You can view the music remkaes that I upload [here](https://b3.bakunet.me/music)
+You can view the music remakes that I upload [here](https://b3.bakunet.me/music)